 With effect from the financial year 2017-18, the Companies (Indian Accounting Standards) Rules, 2015 (Ind-AS Rules) have become applicable to the Company.
-Accordingly, the Board takes on record the audited / unaudited yearly/ quarterly financial results in the format prescribed under Regulation 33 of the Listing Regulations read with Circular Ref No. CIR/CFD/FAC/62/2016 dated July 5, 2016 issued by SEBI within prescribed time limit from the closure of the quarter / year and announces the results to all the stock exchanges where the shares of the Company are listed.
-In view of the applicability of Ind- AS to the Company for the first time with effect from April 1, 2017, the Company has been publishing the full results instead of its abridged version in the Economic Times and Maharashtra Times within 48 hours of the conclusion of the meeting of the Board in which they are approved.
+Accordingly, the Board takes on record the audited / unaudited yearly/ quarterly financial results in the format prescribed under Regulation 33 of the Listing Regulations read with Circular Ref No. CIR/ CFD/FAC/62/2016 dated July 5, 2016 issued by SEBI within prescribed time limit from the closure of the quarter / year and announces the results to all the stock exchanges where the shares of the Company are listed.
+In view of the applicability of Ind- AS to the Company has been publishing the full results instead of its abridged version in the Economic Times and Maharashtra Times within 48 hours of the conclusion of the meeting of the Board in which they are approved.